ethanwong3/love_letters/README.md

 - in frontend create letters popup and connect to letter update, letter send, and letter read
 - in frontend create inbox pop up and create to letter read and letter update

+- FIXES
+- possible issues with time stamps
+- need to figure out how to do music

 # To Do (Reminder):

 These are ranked by priority!